huangjp28/huangjp28.github.io/_teaching/03_calculus2.md

 | Week 15 | 7.1 (2) | Tutorial (9) |
 | Week 16 | 7.2 (1) | 7.2 (2) or 7.6 |
 | Week 17 | Tutorial (10) | Review and Q&A |

+---
+#### Take-home Exercises

+Numbers are problems in the exercise sections of the textbook.
+Selected problems will be explained in the tutorial classes.
+**Sec 4.1 (1)**: Exercise 4.1 -- 13a, 15a, 19, 27, 31 (without a graphing calculator), 47, 69, 79.